All Collections

 Updated over a week ago

-An "internal commission" token is a token that, by fundamental design, takes a percentage of commission upon transfer.
+A "Fee on Transfer" token is a token that by fundamental design, takes a percentage of internal commission upon transfer or trade.
 In other words, every time the token is moved or swapped, a pre-determined portion of the transfer amount is either burned or sent to another address.

-In many cases, these internal commission tokens have legitimate logic behind them (for example sending a portion to a burn address to create scarcity for holders); however, some "scam" tokens can also use internal commission to send funds directly to the pockets of the token creators.
+In many cases, these Fee on Transfer tokens have legitimate logic behind them (for example sending a portion to a burn address to create scarcity for holders); however, some "scam" tokens can also use internal commission to send funds directly to the pockets of the token creators.

-How can I swap these types of tokens on 1inch?
+How can I swap unique types of tokens on 1inch?

-To swap internal commission tokens, it is recommended to increase the slippage tolerance in swap settings, enable the "Lowest Gas" button*, and also enable "Compatibility Mode".
+To swap Fee on Transfer and tokens with other unique internal mechanics, it is recommended to increase the custom slippage tolerance in swap settings and also enable "Compatibility Mode".
 The amount of slippage tolerance needed is different for each token, and can vary from low amounts (like 3-5%) up to 49% or even higher.

 ***Please keep in mind, a higher slippage tolerance increases the risk of your transaction being front-run (sandwich attacked)